johowoo/FitnessAPP/README.md

 * white screen in calendar✔️
 * avoid duplicated exercise when adding exercise sets from CustomWorkout ✔️
 * white header when clicking back in stackNavigator ✔️
+* avoid duplicated category ✔️
+* upper and lower case of category ✔️